Load Balancing

 High availability

-As all other core services in the system, the internal load balancer is highly available.
-The internal load-balancer service will be hosted in a Controller VC (vc-1) and in case of a failure will failover to vc-0 to ensure service continuity.
+As with all other core services in the system, the internal load balancer is highly available.
+The internal load balancer service will be hosted in a Controller VC (vc-1) and in case of a failure will failover to vc-0 to ensure service continuity.

 Load balancer metering